 Concluded between

-České aerolinie a.s. / Czech Airlines j.s.c., a company organized and existing under the laws of the Czech Republic, having its registered seat at Evropská 846/176a, Vokovice, 160 00 Prague 6, the Czech Republic, Company´s ID Number: 457 95 908, VAT Number: CZ45795908, registered in the Commercial Register maintained by the Municipal Court in Prague, File B, Insert 1662, represented by Mr. Martin Štolba, Vice-Chairman of the Board of Directors and Mr. Radek Muller, Member of the Board of Directors.
+České aerolinie a.s. / Czech Airlines j.s.c., a company organized and existing under the laws of the Czech Republic, having its registered seat at Evropská 846/176a, Vokovice, 160 00 Prague 6, the Czech Republic, Company´s ID Number: 457 95 908, VAT Number: CZ45795908, registered in the Commercial Register maintained by the Municipal Court in Prague, File B, Insert 1662, represented by , Vice-Chairman of the Board of Directors and , Member of the Board of Directors.

 (hereinafter the “Supplier”)